 The Career Services Center offers UCSD students and Alumni resources that can help you explore career options, help you with resume building, interview skills as well as graduate school resources, just to name a few.
 You can make an appointment with a Career Services staff member that can better direct your efforts for your success at UCSD and beyond.
 The Career Services Center host quarterly events that range from mock interviews to job and graduate school fairs.
 It's never too early to seek Career Services Center resources.

-The Center for Student Involvment (CSI) offers professional advising services, student organization resources, leadership and community service programs, and campuswide events.
-Be sure to check out QUEST, CSI's online directory of opportunities for involvement on campus and beyond.
+The Center for Student Involvement (CSI) offers professional advising services, student organization resources, leadership and community service programs, and campuswide events.

 Chicano/a and Latino/a Arts & Humanities (CLAH) is an interdisciplinary minor that provides a broad introduction to the histories and cultural artifacts produced by Spanish-speaking communities in the U.S. Through a coordinated course of study drawing upon course offerings in theatre, ethnic studies, communication, history, literature, and other departments, you will gain an understanding of this important segment of the U.S. population.
 Contact Haydee Cervantes for more information.